-Obviously the foundation of the setup are the Bollinger Bands themselves.
+The foundation of the setup are the Bollinger Bands themselves.
 This provides general structure, trend information, and a few specific trade setups.

 Candlesticks are the best friend to a Bollinger Band trader.
 Some of, if not the most powerful signals that occur on the bands happens when a candlestick reversal appears at a Bollinger point.
 These signals are very strong and very powerful in predicting the next move.

 Chart patterns provide a valuable role in assisting the interpretation of price movement inside Bollinger Bands.
-While Triple tops and Head and Should patterns may be less obvious, M and W patterns become very obvious and provide immediate data as to the likely direction of a trade.
+While Triple tops and Head and Should patterns may be less obvious, M and W patterns become obvious and provide immediate data as to the likely direction of a trade.

 In addition to the basic bands, there are a few indicators that can help bring even further clarity:

 %B is an oscillator specifically designed to work with the bands.
-It applies a basic stochastics formula but derives all of the data from the bands as opposed to the price of the stock itself.
+It applies a basic stochastics formula but derives all the data from the bands as opposed to the price of the stock itself.
 This tool is very valuable in helping to identify confirmations and signals of a reversal.

-From time to time someone shows up and changes the way we think about things.
+From time to time, someone shows up and changes the way we think about things.
 John Bollinger did this when he created his Bollinger Bands.
 This powerful tool can help you get a better idea of what structure your stock is trading within, reveal some key trade setup signals, and serve as the foundation of all your analysis.
-If you have not yet taken the time to learn about Bollinger Bands, take the time to get started today - it will be a worth while study.
+If you have not yet taken the time to learn about Bollinger Bands, take the time to get started today - it will be a worthwhile study.